noopkat/avr-pizza/PRIVACY.md

 **What we don't store:**

-1. Your uploaded files - they are deleted immediately after the compilation and return reponse is completed.
+1. Your uploaded files - they are deleted immediately after the compilation and return response is completed.

 ## Changes